emcdona1/ocr_handwritten_labels/README.md

 *Currently available: Google Cloud Vision and Amazon Web Services Textract*

 1. **Download the ground truth information for your dataset, plus URLs of the images**.
-    1. In a web browser, log into the [Fern Portal](https://pteridoportal.org/) and download an occurrence file, which should contain human-created transcriptions of the herbarium sheet text:
+    1. In a web browser, log into a Symbiota portal ([Fern Portal](https://pteridoportal.org/) or [Bryophyte Portal](https://bryophyteportal.org/)) and download an occurrence file, which will be a CSV file containing image data and transcriptions of the herbarium sheet text.
-   1. As an authenticated user, click the "Crowdsource", and click the pencil icon next to the desired dataset.
+    2. As an authenticated user, click "Search Collections" under the "Search" tab.
+Uncheck the box to the left of "_Select/Deselect all collections_" to deselect everything, and then check the box for the desired dataset (e.g.
-   1. Click the "Exporter" tab.
-Create a search query (e.g.
+       "Field Museum of Natural History").
+Click the search button.
-      *Collector/Observer CONTAINS Steyermark*).
-       1. For "Processing Status" select "Reviewed."
-(This ensures that you have ground truth data, i.e. transcribed by humans and reviewed by staff, to compare to the OCR.)
+    3. Use the search fields to narrow down your export as needed.
+Some common examples:
+       1. Collector's Last Name (e.g. *Steyermark*).
+    4. Click "Table Display" to load the query results.
+Near the top right, click the down-arrow button to open a pop-up window for exporting the data.
        1. For "Structure," select "Darwin Core."
-       1. For "Data Extensions," deselect "include Determination History" and select "include Image Records."
+       2. For "Data Extensions," deselect "include Determination History" and select "include Image Records."
-       1. (Compression should already be checked, and "CSV" selected for file format.)
+       3. (Compression should already be checked, and "CSV" selected for file format.)
-       1. For "Character Set" select "UTF-8 (unicode)."
+       4. For "Character Set" select "UTF-8 (unicode)."
-       1. Click "Download Records" button.
+       5. Click "Download Records" button.
-   1. Place this downloaded ZIP file in your working directory.
 1. **Download your image set**.
     1. Run the script `utilities\join_occurrence_file_with_image_urls.py`, pointing to the ZIP file you just downloaded.
 A new CSV file